GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 You spend 1 ki to perform a *magical* unarmed attack against a creature as an action, gaining a bonus to the attack result equal to your [Body] bonus for the purpose of determining if it is a critical hit.
 If that creature is casting a spell, you perform a counterspell check against them, even if you do not know the spell.

 **Critical Overload**
-The user spends 2 ki as an action to eplode outward with uncontrollable force.
+The user spends 2 ki as an action to explode outward with uncontrollable force.
 At the end of the next phase, everything within a number of yards equal to the user's level subject to a ki attack.
 The user continues to overload themselves with energy, preventing them from taking any actions, reactions, or movement.
 At the end of each phase, the explosion expands outwards a number of yards equal to the user's remaining ki.
 The user's ki is then reduced by 1 and an attack is inflicted on everything within the explosion (including the user).
 If the attack roll is even, it is a ki attack.
 If the attack roll is odd, it is a necrotic attack.
 The explosion will continue to expand until the user becomes incapacitated or dies.
 Anytime the user is wounded while the explosion continues, it inflicts an additional attack against everything else in the explosion.
 User is vulnerable during this time and for a number of hours afterwards equal to the number phases the explosion lasted.

 **Cruel Strike**
-The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack, and then perfoms a movement.
+The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack, and then performs a movement.

 **Darting Strikes**
 The user spends at least 6 ki as an action to perform a movement, then hurl a number of energy blasts at a foe within a number of yards equal to their level, and then perfoms another movement.
 This inflicts 2 thrown blade attacks plus a number of additional thrown blade attacks equal to the amount of additional ki spent.